 - Is designed to ignite children’s imagination

-The curriculum is delivered through a range of quality first teaching and learning strategies in addition to new and exciting first-hand experiences.
+The curriculum is delivered through a range of quality first teaching and learning strategies, we use quality texts to stimulate the children's interest and help broaden the children's vocabulary in addition to new and exciting first-hand experiences.
 This is to ensure that children are engaged in and enjoy the learning experience.

 Children are actively encouraged to: